raspdevpy/ccdoc/guide/Other/syntax.md

 In this case, please read about the [expressions](../CodeReferences/ref.expression.md) here

 ## Escaping Characters
-There's some danger characters that is troublesome to work with for example let's say you want to send [`$username`](../Member/username.md) to be literally be sent like that and not be replaced to be the user name For example code:
+There's some dangerous characters that are troublesome to work with for example let's say you want to send [`$username`](../Member/username.md) to be literally be sent like that and not be replaced to be the user name For example code: